awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specify-global-job-settings.md

 1. In the **Job** pane, in the **Job settings** section, choose **Settings**\.

 1. For **IAM role**, choose an IAM role that has permissions to access the Amazon S3 buckets that hold your input and output files\.
 The IAM role must have a trusted relationship with AWS Elemental MediaConvert\.
-For information about creating this role, see [Step 5: Set up IAM permissions ](iam-role.md)\.
+For information about creating this role, see [Set up IAM permissions ](iam-role.md)\.

 1. Optionally, specify job\-wide timecode settings in the **Timecode configuration** pane\.
 **Note**